phxql/phxql/README.md

-My name is Moritz Kammerer, and this is my GitHub page.
+Welcome to my GitHub page!
+My name is Moritz Kammerer.

 I do backend development at [QAware](https://github.com/qaware) in Munich, Germany for a living.
 I code mostly on the JVM with Java and Kotlin.